m2aadhil/numeric-formatter/README.md

 Changelog
 -------------

+**1.0.4**
+- Fixed an issue with exceeding character limit on long key press;
+- Fixed an issue with enabled space key;

 **1.0.3**
 - Changed decimal points property name to max decimals;
 - Fixed an issue with displaying bound values;